kristijanAero/kristijanaero.github.io/README.md

-===== Acrobatic Wing Analysis Overview ====
+===== Acrobatic Wing Design Overview ====

-Goal of the analysis is to compare different types of structural variations of the wing subjected to extreme loads.
-As the wing has to pass static load tests of 20G, main task will be minimizing the mass while still satisfying load conditions.

-AC_HC - Acrobatic wing honeycomb variant

-AC_ST - Acrobatic wing stiffeners variant - to be uploaded

-Accompanying the reports are files from either SolidWorks or Femap, as well as the code used in MATLAB calculations.
+Preliminary design process is underway.

+At the moment, initial configuration has been made.
+Failure criteria are satisfied but the buckling of the skin close to the root is proving to be an issue.
+Once buckling is eliminated through certain layup modifications and/or rib quantity increase in the section of the wing between the root and aileron inner rib, first version of the project will be uploaded.